Our Educational Philosophy

 A Philosophy and Policy for Faculty-Student Relationships and Upholding the Academic Values of Omega Graduate School

-Affirmed by the Board of Regents, January, 2020 (formal adoption scheduled for April, 2020)
+Adopted by the Board of Regents, April, 2020

 Omega Graduate School affirms an atmosphere of academic safety (“a safe place to think”) which promotes respect for human dignity, synergistic relationships, and personalized learning.
 Omega Graduate School does not tolerate disrespect or mistreatment of its students, faculty, administration, or stakeholders.
 Omega Graduate School affirms the autonomy of adult learners within reasonable boundaries of an accredited graduate institution and seeks to consistently affirm the goals, objectives, and creativity of adult learners in its programs, courses, and classrooms.
 Faculty are expected to strive to foster the individual goals of adult learners within the boundaries of established program and course outcomes.

 Omega Graduate School affirms andragogy as a learning methodology, which includes a focus primarily on the educational process rather than academic content.
 Andragogy (Knowles, 1984) encompasses the following principles: (1) Adult Learning must be relevant, (2) Adult Learning should be experiential, (3) Adult Learning should be driven toward problem-solving, and (4) Adult Learners thrive when learning has immediate value.
 Based upon these principles, Omega Graduate School rejects any educational practices that inhibit the academic and professional respect of the adult learners who have entrusted their graduate education into the care of our institution.